bthallion/poker-range-converter/README.md

-# flopzilla-range-exporter
+# Poker Ranges Parser

+A fes

-Convert the newdefs2 file from Flopzilla 1 to a text block of range strings, useful for batch importing into PokerCruncher on Android.
+Parse the newdefs2 file from Flopzilla 1, newdefs3 from FlopzillaPro, or a directory of range images from e.g. Red Chip or where ever to a text block of range strings, useful for batch importing into PokerCruncher on Android.
 This way you only need to define your ranges in a single place, and can relatively easily port them to a mobile device for reference at the table.

 ## Installation